-Sungkyunkwan University is one of Asia’s premier study destinations.
-SKKU’s Humanities and Social Sciences Campus is in the old city center of South Korea’s capital, Seoul.
-It is a unique representation of the force combined Korea’s ancient history with the futuristic modernity, which makes Korea a pioneer in the field of business and technology.
-Beyond this, SKKU’s large Natural Science Campus in Suwon, a Korean techno valley, directly south of Seoul, has many advanced facilities as well as a relaxing atmosphere.
+Sungkyunkwan University is one of East Asia’s premier study destinations.
+SKKU’s Humanities and Social Sciences Campus is in the old city center of South Korea’s capital city, Seoul.
+It is a unique representation of the combination of nation's ancient history and the futuristic modernity which makes Korea a pioneer in the field of business and technology.
+Beyond this, SKKU’s large Natural Science Campus in Suwon, a Korean techno valley directly south of Seoul, has many advanced facilities as well as a relaxing atmosphere.

-The Visiting Student Program (VSP) is aimed at recruiting competent students from overseas universities not partnered with SKKU.
-Visiting students will experience a fruitful campus life at SKKU with other domestic and international students.
-With more than 600 years of history and a unique culture, SKKU provides not only high-quality courses delivered by eminent professors and lecturers, but also unique campus ambience that you cannot find at other universities in Korea.
+The Visiting Student Program (VSP) is aimed at recruiting outstanding students from overseas universities not partnered with SKKU.
+Visiting students have the chance to experience fruitful campus life at SKKU with other domestic and international students.
+With more than 600 years of history and a unique culture, SKKU provides not only high-quality courses delivered by eminent professors and lecturers, but also a unique campus ambience that you cannot find at other universities in Korea.
 Both Korean students studying at foreign universities and international students are welcome to apply for the program.

 As dormitory and tuition waivers are not provided to visiting students, they are required to arrange housing by themselves and pay for tuition by the given due date.
-Without these two factors, visiting students are given the same status as exchange students.
-Tuition is approximately 3,500 USD per semester, and it varies depending on student’s major and level of study.
+Aside from these two factors, visiting students are given the same status as exchange students.
+Tuition is 4,000 USD per semester, and it varies depending on a student’s major and level of study.

 SKKU’s Office of International Relations (OIR) is the primary office responsible for the exchange program.
 In order to provide a well-organized academic experience to exchange students from partner universities, the OIR: